Use Azure Data Lake Storage Gen2 with Azure HDInsight clusters

 - Sets the active subscription where the create operations will be done.

-- Creates a new resource group for the new deployment activities named
+- Creates a new resource group for the new deployment activities.

 - Adds an extension to the Azure CLI to use features for Data Lake Storage Gen2.

-- Creates a new Data Lake Storage Gen2 account named
+- Creates a new Data Lake Storage Gen2 account by using the

-az login az account set --subscription <subscription_id> # Create resource group az group create --name hdinsight-deployment-rg --location eastus # Create managed identity az identity create -g hdinsight-deployment-rg -n test-hdinsight-msi az extension add --name storage-preview az storage account create --name hdinsightadlsgen2 \ --resource-group hdinsight-deployment-rg \ --location eastus --sku Standard_LRS \ --kind StorageV2 --hierarchical-namespace true
+az login az account set --subscription <SUBSCRIPTION_ID> # Create resource group az group create --name <RESOURCEGROUPNAME> --location eastus # Create managed identity az identity create -g <RESOURCEGROUPNAME> -n <MANAGEDIDENTITYNAME> az extension add --name storage-preview az storage account create --name <STORAGEACCOUNTNAME> \ --resource-group <RESOURCEGROUPNAME> \ --location eastus --sku Standard_LRS \ --kind StorageV2 --hierarchical-namespace true

 Next, sign in to the portal.
 Add the new user-assigned managed identity to the Storage Blob Data Contributor role on the storage account, as described in step 3 under Using the Azure portal.